 All have interiors combine local craftsmanship with a contemporary feel plus all of the furnishings are made from indigenous wood.
 While Ka’ana Belize Resort is situated deep in the jungle you still have all of the modern amenities including plasma flat-screens, iPod docking stations, and personal espresso machines.

-What to Grub on at My Favorite Belize resorts
+Get Your Grub on at My Favorite Belize resorts

 One thing to mention is that the town is a little ways away so we ate dinner at the resort every night and let me assure you the food was amazing; both in flavors and presentation.